photoprism/photoprism-docs/docs/user-guide/organize/video.md

 ## Transcoding ##

+PhotoPrism may use [*ffmpeg*](https://www.ffmpeg.org/documentation.html) to transcode common video formats to [MPEG-4 AVC](https://en.wikipedia.org/wiki/MPEG-4).

+Videos in MPEG-4 AVC format can be played natively by virtually all modern browsers.

+OGV, VP8, VP9, AV1, WebM and HEVC videos will be streamed directly in case they are supported by your browser and if they do not exceed the configured [bitrate limit](../../getting-started/config-options.md#file-converters).
+Otherwise those formats will be transcoded as well.

-Videos in formats other than AVC are transcoded on demand.
+When needed videos are transcoded on demand.
 This can cause unacceptable delays when large video files are played for the first time.

 In that case, you may [run the following command in a terminal](../../getting-started/docker-compose.md#command-line-interface)